drissamri/beautiful-jekyll/_posts/2015-05-21-spring-security-and-spring-session.md

 < Date: Thu, 21 May 2015 21:47:30 GMT
 {% endhighlight %}

-We sent our credentials and received a `x-auth-token` in the response, which we can use in the following requests to authenticate:
+We send our credentials and received a `x-auth-token` in the response, which we can use in the following requests to authenticate:
 `curl -v http://localhost:8080/api/users -H "x-auth-token: ef555ceb-1c77-4fdd-8e42-e04399fe5b95"`

 {% highlight bash %}